anshu0612/Excel-Killer-E-Learning-App/README.md

 ![IMAGE ALT TEXT HERE](https://excel-killer-images.s3.amazonaws.com/deploymentPipeline.png)

 ## Contributing
 You want to be involved in the project?
 Welcome onboard!
-Suggest features and make you first code contribution. 😃
+Suggest features and make your first code contribution. 😃

 You can also raise issues [here](https://github.com/anshu0612/Excel-Killer-E-Learning-App/issues)